rwc3030/morphvox_studio_pro_2001/checklist_progress.md

 5. **Next Task: Review 'checklist.md' for the next task.**
    - Status: Complete

-*Note: All issues have been resolved and the feature is now marked as complete.*
+*Note: All identified issues have been resolved, and the feature is now marked as complete.*